 Violette stumbled into theatre as a direct result of failing to become a classical musician.
 This turned out to be a blessing in disguise; she even wrote a play all about it!
-A former violin teacher, she is very excited to join the Geordie team and continue to bring together children and art.
+A former violin teacher, she is very happy to continue to bring together children and art.

-Since graduating from John Abbott College’s Professional Acting program in 2016, she has worn several hats as a part of the cast and creative team of various productions: actor, director, playwright, puppet designer, musician...
+Since graduating from John Abbott College’s Professional Acting program, she has worn several hats as a part of the cast and creative team of various productions: actor, director, playwright, puppet designer, musician...
 One of her favorite theatrical experiences was playing the role of Tomatina, a tomato who has a star-crossed love affair with a red apple, in a fridge where racism is rampant and expiration dates all too near.

 You might find Violette puppeteering various household objects, busking at your local metro station, or otherwise channeling her bitterness into art.

 Founding Artistic Director

 Elsa Bolam is the founding Artistic Director of Geordie Theatre.
 Elsa was born in Newcastle upon Tyne, England, where she began her career working in different capacities at the Royal Shakespeare Company in Stratford and London.
 After directing freelance with many English theatre companies, she became a television director at the BBC in London.
 She then came to Canada, where she taught at the National Theatre School, helped found the Centaur Theatre, and continued to direct at theatres such as Theatre Calgary, Theatre Plus in Toronto, Sudbury Theatre Centre, Magnus Theatre, the Globe Theatre in Regina, and others.

 Elsa was named to the Order of Canada at the end of 2008